Traveling Inside the United States

 You may have been worried about going through Customs and Immigration on your first trip to the United States, but did you know that you need to be just as careful upon re-entry to the United States?
-The ability to re-enter the United States is a privilege for F-1 and J-1 international students.
+The ability to re-enter the United States is a privilege for F-1 international students.
 Failure to comply with all immigration regulations may result in a loss of this privilege.

 Second, you must carry the following documents with you to avoid being detained at the border:

 - PASSPORT - un-expired and valid for at least 6 months into the future.
 If your passport is expired or will be in the next 6 months, you must renew it through your home-country consulate.

 - I-20 - un-expired and with a travel signature less than one year old.
 If any information on your I-20 has changed, please contact the ISP Office to receive a new I-20.

 - VISA - un-expired and valid for re-entry into the United States (if your visa is expired please be fully prepared to interview in your home country for a new visa).

 - PROOF OF FULL-TIME ENROLLMENT - in the form of transcripts from the registrar's office or a letter from your immigration advisor in the ISP Office.

 - PROOF OF FINANCIAL ABILITY - documentation verifying your funding source as indicated in Section 8 of your I-20 or Section 5 of the DS-2019; this may include personal or family bank statements, affidavits of support, or copies of your scholarship letter.

 If you are on OPT, you will need to bring additional documents with you when you travel.
 These documents are as follows:

 - I-20 - signed within the last 6 months